1. What is Matcha?

 For other recipes, click on: how-to-prepare.

 The DōMatcha® Ceremonial grade of Matcha is harvested in the spring at the first flush; only the brand new top leaves are chosen.
 These leaves render a very smooth but strong flavor, considered to be one of the top grades of Matcha.
 As a result, it commands a higher value in the marketplace.
-The Summer Harvest DōMatcha® is handpicked in August; the leaves for Summer Harvest have been on the tea plant longer and render a more astringent flavor.
+The Summer Harvest DōMatcha® is harvested in August; the leaves for Summer Harvest have been on the tea plant longer and render a more astringent flavor.
 The price of Matcha reflects the quality of various grades of Matcha.
 If you are a purist or traditionalist and enjoy your Matcha with just hot water, then the Ceremonial will give you better tasting Matcha.
 If you are going to use your Matcha in a latte or a blended drink, then you may as well go for value and use the Summer Harvest.

 Since Matcha is extremely prone to losing nutrients, color, and freshness by being exposed to light or air, proper storage and packaging is crucial to assure the highest quality.